 Climate and average weather in New Zealand

 Zealand has mild temperatures, moderately high rainfall, and many hours of sunshine throughout most of the country.
 New Zealand's climate is dominated by two main geographical features: the mountains and the sea.
 While the far north has subtropical weather during summer, inland alpine areas of the South Island can be as cold as minus 10 degrees Celsius (14 degrees Fahrenheit) in winter.

 New Zealand?s average rainfall is high (between 640mm and 1500m, (25.19 - 59.05 inch) and evenly spread throughout the year.
 Most places in New Zealand receive over 2000 hours of sunshine a year, with the sunniest areas receiving over 2350 hours.

-Interested in the more detailed Weather and Climate of New Zealand?
+Interested in more detailed information on the Weather and Climate in New Zealand?

 Please select the city you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs: